Extracting Equations of Motion from Superconducting Circuits: Conclusion

 \section{Conclusion}

-We introduced a superconducting circuit formalism that permits exploring the classical information processing of a proposed superconducting circuit through understanding the circuit's energetics and subsequent dynamics.
-The techniques reproduce potentials used in experimentally investigating information-bearing degrees of freedom \cite{Saira_Matheny_2020}, as well as constructing a device that supports $2$-bit computations.
-A sequel describes the information processing properties and performance in detail.
+We introduced a method that enables exploring the classical informational processing properties of a candidate superconducting circuit through understanding the circuit's energetics and subsequent dynamics.
+Through examples, we demonstrated the analytical efficiency of the method by reproducing the equations of motion for a SQUID that implements single bit computations \cite{Saira_Matheny_2020}, as well as a more complicated device that supports $2$-bit computations.

-This is the first communication of a series on physically-realizable dynamical computing.
-The present goal being to introduce the design formalism.
-In point of fact, the coupled v$\beta$-rf SQUIDs shown in Fig. \ref{fig:two bit} also support the information processing behavior exhibited by a Szilard engine \cite{szilard1925ausdehnung, Szilard_1964, Boyd_Crutchfield_2016}.
-Follow-on efforts explore the thermodynamic properties of these circuits, as well as how to implement $2$-bit universal gates---e.g., NAND and NOR---and the universal reversible Fredkin gate using three coupled circuits.
+This is the first effort in a series on physically-realizable classical computing.
+In point of fact, the coupled SQUIDs shown in Fig. \ref{fig:two bit} also supports the information processing behavior exhibited by a Szilard engine \cite{szilard1925ausdehnung, Szilard_1964, Boyd_Crutchfield_2016}.
+Follow-on efforts explore the dynamical and thermodynamic properties of these circuits and implement universal gates---e.g., NAND and Fredkin.